sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

       auto directive
    :param lines: the lines of the docstring, see above

-.. event:: autodoc-process-signature (app, what, name, obj, options, signature, return_annotation)
+.. event:: autodoc-process-signature (app, what, name, obj, options, signature, return_annotation, documenter)

    .. versionadded:: 0.5